 The members of the VFR mailing list bring you The VFR FAQ.

 A spin-off of the big VFR list is an Ontario regional VF/VFR list.
 It is maintained by me.
 We have a good-sized membership from various locations in the province and a few from surrounding areas in Quebec, New York, Michigan.
-To subscribe, send a plain-text message to email@example.com with the contents "subscribe ontvfr".
+To subscribe, follow instructions on the Club Info page on the web site.

 There is a mailing list dedicated to the 1987-87 VFR Interceptor .